 University of Guelph Physics Department Outreach Activities

-Numerous local students have been entertained and inspired over the years by a visit to their school by the Amazing Physics Traveling Roadshow, run by long-time University of Guelph Physics Department faculty member Dr. Ernie McFarland and laboratory technician Tom Kehn.
-After a brief hiatus following the retirements of Ernie and Tom, the Roadshow will be making its long-awaited return under the supervision of department faculty member Dr. Joanne O'Meara and staff members Christian Schultz-Nielsen and Allison Radich.
+Numerous local students have been entertained and inspired over the years by a visit to their school by the Physics Traveling Roadshow, run by long-time University of Guelph Physics Department faculty member Dr. Ernie McFarland and laboratory technician Tom Kehn.
+After a brief hiatus following the retirements of Ernie and Tom, the Roadshow will be making its long-awaited return under the supervision of department faculty member Dr. Joanne O'Meara and staff members Christian Schultz-Nielsen and Ciaran Henry.

 High School Visits to the University of Guelph

 The University of Guelph Physics Department invites interested high schools to bring their senior science classes to visit the University of Guelph campus and our department.
 The most popular option for campus visits is for students to complete an experiment in our undergraduate laboratories and receive a tour of the beautiful University of Guelph campus from knowledgeable tour guides.
 We can also coordinate with members of other departments to offer nanoscience and chemistry activities should your group require multiple options.
 This is an excellent chance for interested high school students to see what university life is like!

 Teaching and room booking constraints limit our ability to offer academic visits and tours during the university academic semester.
 The physics department can generally book visits in the following windows:

 Fall Semester: Last week of November, first 3 weeks of December

 Winter Semester: Last week of April, all of May and June